rdgonzalez85/Contacts/README.md

 Example project that shows how to implement a contact list using a UITableViewController

 It is inspired on [EPContactsPicker](https://github.com/ipraba/EPContactsPicker).
+It relyies on [SwiftImageLoader](https://github.com/natelyman/SwiftImageLoader) for asynchronous image loading.

 License
 -------